TrEnv-X: Transparently Share Serverless Execution Environments Across Different Functions and Nodes: Discussion

 \subsubsection{Reused Kernel Objects}

 \\ \textbf{Network namespace}~(netns).
 Lightweight containers~(e.g., used in Mitosis~\cite{wei_no_2022}) do not employ netns, leading all instances to share the same network environment.
 In contrast, \systemname assigns a separate netns to each instance.
 During repurposing, the previously opened network connections will be forcibly terminated to prevent data leakage.
 However, certain states, including the network configurations~(e.g., firewall rules and routing tables) and statistics~(e.g., received bytes of the veth interfaces), are preserved.
 Many serverless functions, including all evaluated in our study, do not modify network configurations.
 Therefore, these residual states do not expose data generated during function execution.

-For other functions that customized the network, these states can be reset as needed to ensure security.
+For other functions that customize the network or ask for extreme security, we need fallback to create absolutely clean network environment from scratch as usual.

 \textbf{Rootfs}.
 Each rootfs contains a mount namespace and a union filesystem.
 Its security implications has been discussed in \S\ref{sec:rootfs-reconfig}.
 During repurposing, \systemname first kills the processes, and then purges the file modifications of the previous instance.
 Thus, \systemname does not leak any data, including memory or files, produced by the processing of the last function.